sillycowvalley/Hopper/Source/Languages/Tiny6502/ReadMe.md

    - Access to timers for millisecond system tick and delay operations.

 7. **Const Strings:**
-   - Use `const char[]` for defining string literals for use with WriteString.
+   - Use `const char[]` for defining string literals for use with writeString.

 8. **Boolean Arrays:**
    - `bool[]` for efficient bit arrays (8 `bool` values per byte).